kindredbluespirit/action-tokenization-init/README.md

 Whenever you implement a plan, sometimes when I tell you, create a doc with all the details for future reference.

 Do not commit anything on your own.

+Whenever you generate something, keep the text very human, which means
+1. no "no x, no y, just z"
+2. no long hyphens or things like that